 R1003.17 Masonry chimney cleanout openings.
 Cleanout openings shall be provided within 6 inches (152 mm) of the base of each flue within every masonry chimney.
-The upper edge of the cleanout shall be located at least 6 inches (152 mm) below the lowest chimney inlet opening.
-The height of the opening shall be at least 6 inches (152 mm).
+The upper edge of the cleanout shall be located not less than 6 inches (152 mm) below the lowest chimney inlet opening.
+The height of the opening shall be not less than 6 inches (152 mm).
 The cleanout shall be provided with a noncombustible cover.